steveh127/UM-Micropython/WOPR/README.md

 This should bring up a web page.
 An attempt is made to detect your WiFi network and display the SSID, if it is incorrect edit the SSID field.
 Fill in the password field.
 Select other options as appropriate.
-Daylight saving option only works if there is no UTC offset (software written in UK, GMT = UTC).
+Daylight saving option only works if there is no UTC offset (software written in UK so GMT = UTC).

 Once settings are correct press 'Save Setup' button.
 The WOPR should say 'RESTART NOW'.
 Do so.
 You should find whatever you used to connect to WOPR is